andrewsgardner/WebLearn/README.md

 **Page Specific Code**

-Place all page-specific HTML markup in between the provided comments.
+Place all page-specific HTML markup between the provided comments.

 It will be captured using PHP output buffering and integrated into the layout.